 return age_seconds < 300 # 5 minute threshold

 This does not enforce consistency.
-It provides availability when the MDM system cannot meet latency requirements.
+It provides availability when the MDM system cannot meet latency requirements, a tradeoff that resembles eventual consistency where it is not acceptable.

 Make merge conflicts explicit rather than hiding them in precedence rules: